-- 1. Confirm and clarify the terms of Council's Approval; - Identify modifications and additional requirements that will result in improved compliance, development and environmental outcomes; Prevent, minimise, and/or offset adverse environmental impacts including economic - Prevent, minimise, and/or offset adverse environmental impacts including economic and social impacts; Set adverse and performance measures for acceptable environmental - Set standards and performance measures for acceptable environmental performance; and - 5.
+- 1. Confirm and clarify the terms of Council's Approval; - Identify modifications and additional requirements that will result in improved compliance, development and environmental outcomes; - Prevent, minimise, and/or offset adverse environmental impacts including economic and social impacts; - Set standards and performance measures for acceptable environmental performance; and - 5.
 Provide for the ongoing management of the development.